-Clover is one of the favorite flowers of bees and it makes a delicious honey.
-However, many homeowners are wary of planting a clover lawn because they are afraid of bee stings.
+Clover is one of bees' favorite flowers and it makes a delicious honey.
+However, many homeowners are wary of planting a clover lawn because they are afraid of bee stings..

 It is possible to have a clover lawn without bees.
-If you are allergic to bees or have young children, you can discourage bees by mowing the clover regularly during its summer blooming season to prevent blooms.
+If you are allergic to bees or have young children, you can discourage them by mowing regularly during the summer blooming season to prevent flowers.

-Honeybees are the primary pollinators for 1/3 of all human food crops.
-Some crops, such as almonds, are 100% dependent on honeybees to produce.
+Honeybees are the primary pollinators for a third of all human food crops.
+Some, such as almonds, are 100% dependent on honeybees to produce.
 If honeybee populations continue their rapid decline, food prices are likely to increase dramatically.
 To learn more about this crisis, please visit The Pollinator Partnership or the Xerces Society .

-Homeowners can help by ceasing the use of chemical pesticides and insecticides, and letting their clover bloom.
+Homeowners can help by ceasing their use of chemical pesticides and insecticides, and letting their clover bloom.
 For more tips on planting a bee-friendly garden, please visit Plant a Bee Garden.